Ph.D. Chemical Expert Witness Testimony & Advanced Chemical Analysis Services

-Our experts have defended companies in a rage of industries including:
+Our experts have defended companies in a range of industries including:

-Why Choose Avomeen’s Chemists as your Expert Witness?
+Why Choose an Avomeen Chemist as your Expert Witness?

 Rest assured that while our chemists have experience as expert witnesses, that this is only a part of what we do here at Avomeen.

-What this means is that you get the credibility of a laboratory that spends its time solving complex analytical questions for its clients and has expansive real world experience.
+What this means is that you get the credibility of a laboratory that spends its time solving complex analytical questions for our clients, and has expansive real world experience.